AdobeDocs/campaign.en/help/v8/send/rich-push-android.md

 1. Under the **[!UICONTROL Icon image buttons]**, click **[!UICONTROL Add image]**.
 Then, enter the **Image URL**, **Link type**, and **Link URI**.

-    Ensure you include a minimum of three images and a maximum of five buttons.
+    Ensure you include a minimum of three buttons and a maximum of five buttons.

     ![](assets/rich_push_icon_3.png)